Maksadbek/dpipe/README.md

 * Add options to sort/group the data before writing it

 ## Build & Install
+All dependency packages can be restored with `godep restore`

 Make by default builds and installs binary into $GOPATH/bin directory
 ```bash